AB9IL/supersdr-wrapper/README.md

 #### Usage

-A mode argument must be given: --bookmarks, --servers, or --kill.
+A mode argument must be given: --bookmarks, --servers, --map, or --kill.
 With no other arguments, the list will be produced in the terminal by fzf:
 ```bash
 $  supersdr-wrapper --bookmarks
 ```